-As you may have guessed, the highlight of our last sourcing journey was the time we spent in Eheng Village on the island of Borneo (Kalimantan).
+As you may have guessed, the highlight of our last sourcing journey was the time spent in Eheng Village on the island of Borneo (Kalimantan).
 We were graciously invited to stay and experience the beautiful culture and rhythms of Dayak life.
-Children walking to and from school, domesticated livestock and adventures into nearby forest plots were all part of our experience.
+Children walking to and from school, domesticated livestock and adventures into nearby forest plots were all part of our stay.

 I spotted the young girl with the machete walking with her friends from school.
 When I asked what it was for, she replied in a very matter of fact way, “for clearing the way in the forest”.
 So I’m thinking to myself she really knows how to use this thing.
 A girl after my own heart!

 Sea grass or “salt-water-grass” is yet another beautiful fiber from the forest.
 It grows on the riverbanks or estuary areas in brackish waters.
 This is not to be confused with sea grass that grows on the ocean floor.
 The leaves of the grass can grow to be approximately 10 feet.
 They are typically somewhat tended by the farmers that harvest the materials and once processed are twisted or braided into various diameters for weaving.
 It is often mixed with other woven materials to create beautiful accents.

 Bark Cloth is a versatile material that was once common in Asia, Africa, Indonesia, and the Pacific.
 Bark Cloth comes primarily from trees of the Moraceaefamily, including Broussonetia papyrifera, Artocarpus altilis, Ficus benghalensis and Ficus natalensis.
 It is made by beating sodden strips of the fibrous inner bark of these trees into sheets, which are then finished into a variety of items.

 Bag By Cinta Bumi Artisans